GautamGupta/bb-legacy-plugins/xmlrpc-client-info/trunk/readme.txt

 == Installation ==

-1. Upload the extracted `after-the-deadline` folder to the `/my-plugins/` directory
+1. Upload the extracted `xmlrpc-client-info` folder to the `/my-plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in bbPress
 3. Enjoy!